kartsims/browserstack-suite/README.md

 - CLI to trigger builds (making it easy to integrate with your CI tool)
 - Multiple application instances
 - Specific browser list for each instance
-- Password-protected UI (define passyord for each applicaton)
+- Password-protected UI (define password for each applicaton)
 - Administration interface (♥  [KeystoneJS](http://keystonejs.com/))
 - No more testing headache with VMs and mobile devices